ibm-cloud-docs/vpc/file_storage_vpc_create.md

 ```
 {: codeblock}

 When the `transit_encryption` property is set to `ipsec`, encryption in transit with an instance identity certificate is enabled.
 The default value for the `transit_encryption` property is `none`, which disables encryption in transit.
-However, if the `allowed_transit_encryption_modes` is specified as `ipsec`, then the mount target must be created with 'ipsec' as the transit_encryption value.
+However, if the `allowed_transit_encryption_modes` is specified as `ipsec`, then the mount target must be created with `ipsec` as the transit_encryption value.

 A successful response looks like the following example.